Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Modify the existing subnet range to 172.16.20.0/24.
 - [ ] Create a new Secondary IP Range in the VPC and configure the VMs to use that range.
 - [ ] Create a new VPC network for the VMs.
-Enable VPC Peering between the VMs` VPC network and the Dataproc cluster VPC network.
+Enable VPC Peering between the VMs' VPC network and the Dataproc cluster VPC network.
 - [ ] Create a new VPC network for the VMs with a subnet of 172.32.0.0/16.
 Enable VPC network Peering between the Dataproc VPC network and the VMs VPC network.
 Configure a custom Route exchange.

 **[⬆ Back to Top](#table-of-contents)**